 Siena is one of the best preserved historical cities of Tuscany.
 Ancient medieval town built on three hills, is still surrounded by walls.
-The whole city of Siena, built around the Piazza del Campo, was conceived as a work of art that blends into the landscape of the Crete Senesi.
-The city of Siena is a medieval jewel made of bricks and stones which houses dozens of Gothic palaces, churches and squares of enchanting beauty.
+The whole city, built around the Piazza del Campo, was conceived as a work of art that blends into the landscape of the Crete Senesi.
+Siena is a medieval jewel made of bricks and stones which houses dozens of Gothic palaces, churches and squares of enchanting beauty.

 The most bitter rival of Florence still retains its medieval appearance.
 Its historic center focuses on the famous Piazza del Campo, which is the place where it takes place twice a year (2 July and 16 August) the famous Palio of Siena, this square is considered one of the most beautiful squares in Italy, surrounded by beautiful Gothic palaces and dominated by the Public Palace and the Tower of Mangia, the square has the shape of a shell.